LMAX-Exchange/puppet-ptpd/README.md

 ##### `service_ensure`

 The state of the PTPd service.
+Set to `stopped` to shut down the service.

 Defaults to `running`.